Apply

 RC 263

-Area of Focus: Creative Technologies, Design, Popular Music, Interactive Media, Hip Hop in Canada, Media Arts, Digital Storytelling, DJ Culture, Community Radio
+Area of Focus: Creative Technologies, Interactive Media, Hip Hop in Canada, Digital Storytelling, DJ Culture, Community Radio, Popular Music and Youth Culture, Popular Music and Ageing, Media Arts and Design, Community Programming as Activism, Play and Improvisation, Trauma-Informed Arts Programming

-Dr. Charity Marsh is a settler community-engaged researcher, multidisciplinary artist, collaborator and scholar living in Treaty 4.
-A former Tier II Canada Research Chair in Interactive Media and Popular Music, Dr. Marsh is internationally recognized for her research on hip hop cultures, popular music, gender and technology, media arts, queer musicking, performance and activism in community arts programming.
-Currently, Marsh is leading, Take Up Space, You Matter!, a project funded by Mental Health Research Canada and the Saskatchewan Health Foundation which focuses on fostering (re)connection after the pandemic through trauma-informed community arts programming.
+Dr. Charity Marsh (she/her) is a settler community-engaged researcher, multidisciplinary artist, collaborator, and scholar living in Treaty 4.
+A former Tier II Canada Research Chair in Interactive Media and Popular Music, Dr. Marsh is internationally recognized for her research on hip hop cultures, popular music, gender and technology, media arts, and performance and activism in community arts programming.

-Director of the University of Regina’s Humanities Research Institute (HRI), Dr. Marsh is a Full Professor in Creative Technologies and Interdisciplinary Programs, and Coordinator of the Creative Technologies and new Design programs in the Faculty of Media, Art, & Performance.
+Director of the University of Regina’s Humanities Research Institute (HRI), Dr. Marsh is Professor and Program Coordinator of Creative Technologies and Design in the Faculty of Media, Art, & Performance.
 She is also director of the Interactive Media and Performance (IMP) Lab, which she founded in 2007 during her tenure as a Canada Research Chair.

-Marsh’s scholarly and creative practice focuses on Hip Hop and DJ cultures in Canada, gender, ageing and popular music, interactive media and performance, community radio, and the impacts of community arts-based initiatives on expanding possibilities for women, trans, and non-binary people within the popular music industries.
+Marsh’s scholarly and creative practice focuses on Hip Hop and DJ cultures in Canada, gender, ageing and popular music, interactive media and performance, digital storytelling and community radio, and the impacts of community arts-based initiatives on expanding possibilities for children, women, non-binary people, and gender expansive people within the music industries.

-In March 2020, Dr Marsh produced and co-hosted with her young children the weekly children’s radio program, Imagine This Music!.
-From the radio program and in response to the voting down of the Pride Celebrations motion by the Regina Public School Board in Fall 2019, Marsh co-created the video art piece, We are a Family, (with Evie Johnny Ruddy), as part of the Queering the Creek Augmented Reality exhibition (2020); and in August 2021, Marsh and Ruddy created the 12 minute audio composition called Imagine This, reflecting on making radio with children during the pandemic, which debuted at the international IF Festival.
+From March 2020 through 2021, Dr Marsh and her two young children produced and co-hosted Imagine This Music!, a weekly radio program for kids and their caregivers.
+From the radio program and in response to the voting down of the Pride Celebrations motion by the Regina Public School Board in Fall 2019, Marsh co-created the mixed media artwork, We are a Family, (with Evie Johnny Ruddy), as part of the Queering the Creek Augmented Reality exhibition (2020); and in August 2021, Marsh and Ruddy created the 12 minute audio composition called Imagine This, reflecting on making radio with children during the pandemic, which debuted at the international IF Festival.

 Marsh holds a PhD in Popular Music and Ethnomusicology and MA in Women’s and Gender Studies from York University, and a Bachelor of Music and BA in Women’s and Gender Studies from University of Ottawa.